ckb-js/topics/README.md

 **function of state verification on-chain** is totally a pure function which returns code_0 for success and code_other for failure, all its arguments are determined so the result is predictable.

-**function of state verification off-chain** is a rehearsal or replay of **function of state verification off-chain**, they share the same logic but the one off-chain may be re-implemented because the one on-chain is based on rust which is hard for most programmers.
+**function of state verification off-chain** is a rehearsal or replay of **function of state verification on-chain**, they share the same logic but the one off-chain may be re-implemented because the one on-chain is based on rust which is hard for most programmers.

 **state transition equation** is reversed from the **function of state verification**, this is easy to understand and used in ethereum contract,

 ```
-// let's define the function of state verification and expect it be be 0
+// let's define the function of state verification and expect it be 0
 fn(action)(current_state, new_state) = 0

 // then the state transition equation will be deduced